 Being in a new place, especially a foreign country can be a difficult transition.
 Making new friends, or even casual acquaintances is an important part of feeling comfortable in your new surroundings.
 Don’t be afraid of stepping outside of your comfort zone, be flexible, approachable, and tolerant and you’ll most likely have no problems.
 However, knowing where to look can be helpful.

-Your company – More so than some other foreign cultures, Americans generally tend to be less formal in the workplace and open to going out with work colleagues.
-Sure, you probably won’t ask the other interns to get a drink after work on the first day, but as you become more comfortable with the people around you, you may suggest going out to lunch, getting a happy hour drink after work, or attending company events.
+Your Company – More so than some other foreign cultures, Americans generally tend to be less formal in the workplace and open to going out with work colleagues.
+Sure, you probably won’t ask the other interns to get a drink after work on the first day, but as you become more comfortable with the people around you, you may suggest going out to lunch, getting a happy-hour drink after work, or attending company events.

 Meeting up with a colleague outside of work may also allow you time to network.
 You can find out more about the industry, the paths you can take, and what options may be available to you when your internship is finished.

-Local Schools and Universities – Your U.S. city or town will most likely have a post secondary-school, community college, or university in it or close by.
+Local Schools and Universities – Your U.S. city or town will most likely have a post secondary-school, a community college, or a university in it or close by.
 Even though you aren’t a student at that particular university you can still take advantage of the social networking and community that the school offers.